-If you are looking at smoothing compounds, then generally, they will go directly onto a concrete substrate from, feather edge, so you’re looking at around about a 1mm thick.
+If you are looking at smoothing compounds, they will generally go directly onto a concrete substrate from a feather edge, so you’re looking at around about a 1mm thick.
 That would normally be with a primer.

 When we are talking about unbonded, it would involve placing a membrane in between the substrate and the screed.
 Unbonded over bonded will mean screed depths will need to increase.

 Most smoothing products are not suitable laid onto membranes.
 Products start at 15 mm.